outpaddling/LPJS/README.md

 efficiency.
 Link together multiple laptops in the field for quick and dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.
-You can even configure a single PC as a cluster for the sake of being able to queue jobs to maximize utilization and complete your computations ASAP.
+You can even configure a single PC as a cluster for the sake of being able to queue jobs and maximize utilization of limited resources.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
 In its typical basic form, it's just a LAN with a file server and some software to manage computing resources.
 You can make a cluster as complicated as you wish, but simple HPC clusters are both possible and useful.

-LPJS makes it easy to build and maintain small HPC clusters on minimal hardware or cloud resources for independent research groups using open source software, or experiment with alternative operating systems or hardware platforms.

 LPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to: